basifat/simplecontent/03-content-style-guide.md

 *There is currently a lively, ongoing controversy among many computer scientists and other professionals in the field of software development: theories are being spun and arguments are being conducted among them about whether the use of tabs to designate indentation in a document is superior to the use of spaces for the same purpose.*

 ### Stay on Topic
 Your readers’ time is finite.
-Help your readers to get as much value out of your content as possible before they have to move on with their lives.
+Help your readers get as much value from your content as possible before they have to move on with their lives.

 ## Content